 Since Citus is intended for use within a cluster, there are many ways to deploy it.
-This repository provides configuration to permit three kinds of deployment: local (standalone), local (with workers), and cloud-based (with workers).
+This repository provides configuration to permit two kinds of deployment: local (standalone) or local (with workers).

 If you just want to run a single Citus instance, it’s pretty easy to get started: